MichaelGrupp/maps/README.md

 You can save your session and reload it later using the menu. maps also asks you if you want to save before quitting or when there are unsaved changes.

 > ⚠️ The files that are written are not self-contained.
-The just contain the relevant config and point to the map file paths.
+They just contain the relevant config and point to the map file paths.

 ## Install